org-metaeffekt/metaeffekt-examples/README.md

 workflows or made up of many composite actions, defined in the .github/actions directory.

 To easily understand how the workflows are built exactly, we would recommend taking a look at the inventory-to-cyclonedx workflow, as it only calls a small number of composite actions.
+For a better understanding of multiple chained workflows, take a look at the
+Single Full Cascade workflow.

 ## Evaluation Process